CodeMaxx/Awesome-Terminal-Commands/README.md

 `man <command>` - shows manual entry for the command.
 Manual contains all the flags realated to that command and their use.

+`time <command>` - gives the time taken for the command to execute.
+Very useful when you want to find the execution time of your programs.

+`diff [file1] [file2]` - compares the two files line by line.
+Usually used to compare ideal output and user-generated output.

 `.` - refers to current directory<br/>
 `..` - refers to parent directory<br/>